Inventua/nucleus-core/Documentation/Setup and Configuration/Azure-App-Service.md

 9. Un-zip the install package (zip file) locally, then upload the files to your Azure /site/wwwroot folder.

-10. Edit the databaseSettings.json file.
+10. Edit the databaseSettings.json file, or copy the existing databaseSettings.json file to databaseSettings.Production.json or databaseSettings.Development.json.
 Paste your database connection string in to the CoreSqlServer connection string, and alter the existing Schemas connection key named "*" from "CoreSqlite" to "CoreSqlServer".

+11. Create an Azure storage account.

+12. In Azure Portal, open your storage account, select "Access Keys" from the "Security+Networking" submenu and click the "Show Keys" link.
+Click the copy button next to the first connection string to copy it to the clipboard.

+13. Edit the appSettings.json file, or copy the existing appSettings.json file to appSettings.Production.json or appSettings.Development.json.
+Locate the Nucleus/FileSystems/Providers section, remove the default provider and add your Azure storage account.

+    "FileSystems": {
+      "Providers": [
+        // File providers have a key, name, provider type and root folder.
+You can specify multiple file providers, and the user
+        // will be presented with a list.
+The "Name" property is shown to the user.
+Each entry has a key which uniquely identifies
+        // the provider entry.
+        {
+          "Key": "My-Azure-Storage",
+          "Name": "My-Azure-Storage",
+          "ProviderType": "Nucleus.Extensions.AzureBlobStorageFileSystemProvider.FileSystemProvider,Nucleus.Extensions.AzureBlobStorageFileSystemProvider",
+          "ConnectionString": "DefaultEndpointsProtocol=https;AccountName=your-account-name;AccountKey=your-account-key;EndpointSuffix=core.windows.net"
+        }
+      ]

-11. Get your site Url from the Azure portal by clicking "App services", then selecting your App Service.
+12. Get your site Url from the Azure portal by clicking "App services", then selecting your App Service.
 Click the site Url to launch your site.

 ##Troubleshooting